 Shopping at Disney Springs

-Load of new shops are now open.
+Of course you can’t visit Disney Springs without a visit to the huge World of Disney store, but there are loads of new shops now open.
 We loved the quirky things for the home and beautiful clothes at Anthropologie; gorgeous, bright prints at Lilly Pulitzer; the Disney collection at Ugg; and the Kate Spade New York for Minnie Mouse collection.

-If you love your beauty bits, there’s a huge Sephora, there’s also a massive Zara, and an equally massive Uniqlo.
+If you love your beauty bits, there’s a huge Sephora, a massive Zara and an equally massive Uniqlo.
 We also discovered a gorgeous boutique called Sugarboo & Co, which is kind of like a lovely mashup between the homeware and trinkety things in Anthropologie, mixed with a bit of Oliver Bonas: lots of inspirational quotes, notepads, and lovely collectible things for the home.
-For Star Wars fans, there’s Star Wars Galactic Outpost, and of course there’s the vast World of Disney.
+For Star Wars fans, there’s Star Wars Galactic Outpost, and for Marvel fans there’s Superhero Headquarters.
 Oh and don’t forget to try the free chocolate samples in The Ganachery and pick up some beautiful hand made chocolates.

 Entertainment at Disney Springs